Copper Sulfate Passivation Test Kit

 The copper sulfate test is intended to verify the effectiveness of the stainless steel passivation treatment.
 It can also be used to determine if there is a need for passivation.

-This test is recommended for the detection of free iron on the surface of austenitic stainless steels in the 200 and 300 series, precipitation hardened stainless steels, and ferritic 400 series stainless steels having a minimum of 16 % chromium.
-This test is not recommended for martensitic 400 series stainless steels with less than 16 % chromium because these steels will typically give a positive indication irrespective of the presence or absence of anodic surface contaminants.
+This passivation tester is recommended for the detection of free iron on the surface of austenitic stainless steels in the 200 and 300 series, precipitation hardened stainless steels, and ferritic 400 series stainless steels having a minimum of 16 % chromium.
+This test is not recommended for martensitic 400 series stainless steels or for ferritic 400 series stainless steels with less than 16 % chromium because these steels will typically give a positive indication irrespective of the presence or absence of anodic surface contaminants (a “false failure”).
 This test is also not recommended for laser marked areas.

 |Chemical Composition||Water, copper sulfate, sulfuric acid|